nightroman/FarNet/FSharpFar/README.md

 #### `fs: //exec file = <script> [; with = <config>] [;; F# code]`

-Invokes the script in the specified or default session.
+Invokes the specified script with the specified or default configuration.
-The default is defined by `.fs.ini` or `.fsproj` in the same folder.
+The default is defined by a `*.fs.ini` or `*.fsproj` in the script folder.
+If such a file is missing then the main session is used.

 Sample file association: